ShinyTrinkets/overseer/README.md

 The **Overseer struct** can supervise one or more Cmds running at the same time.<br/>
 You can safely run multiple Overseer instances at the same time.

-It's recommended to use Overseer, instead of Cmd directly.<br/>
-If you use Cmd directly, keep in mind that it is *one use only*.
-After starting a instance, it cannot be started again.
-However, you can `Clone` your instance and start the clone.<br/>
-The `Supervise` method from the Overseer does all of that for you.

 There are 3 states in the normal lifecycle of a proc: *starting, running, finished*.<br/>
 If the process is killed prematurely, the states are: *starting, running, interrupted*.<br/>
 If the process cannot start, the states are: *starting, fatal*.